chartbrew/chartbrew/docs/deployment/README.md

 The backend doesn't need to undergo a build process.
 You need the following things to make sure it can be served:

 - MySQL running
-- A database is created so that ChartBrew can use it (it must be empty if it wasn't used by ChartBrew before)
+- A database is created so that Chartbrew can use it (it must be empty if it wasn't used by Chartbrew before)
 - `npm install` ran in the server folder or `npm run setup` in the project root folder
 - Environmental variables are set for Production (check `server/settings.js` to see which)